Bioconductor/bioconductor.org/content/help/workflows.md

 * [Variant Calling](/help/course-materials/2014/BioC2014/Lawrence_Tutorial.pdf)
   This presentation illustrates a typical variant calling workflow starting with FASTQ data working through alignment, filtering, tallying, and calling.
-QC issues are discussed such as alignment coverage and mappability, and problematic homopolymers.
-Called variants are exported as a vcf file and compared against published genotypes for concordance and functionally annotation with genomic content, coding consequence and disease association.
+  QC issues such as alignment coverage, mappability, and problematic homopolymers are explored.
+Called variants are exported as a vcf file and compared against published genotypes for concordance.
+Final variants are annotated with with coding consequence and disease association.

 * [Nucleotide Tallys](/help/course-materials/2014/CSAMA2014/3_Wednesday/labs/Tutorial.pdf)
   Managing sequence data of large cohorts for population level analysis has